secure-device-onboard/iot-platform-sdk/README.md

 The following are the system constraints for the SDO IoT Platform SDK:
 - Operating System: Ubuntu* 18.04
-- Java* Development Kit 11.0.4 (Java* Development Kit 11.0.5 or later are not supported)
+- Java* Development Kit 11
-- Apache Maven* 3.5.0 (Optional) software for building the SDO IoT Platform SDK from source
+- Apache Maven* 3.5.4 (Optional) software for building the SDO IoT Platform SDK from source
 - Java IDE (Optional) for convenience in modifying the source code (especially for customizing OCS).
 - OpenSSL (Optional) for creating owner keys and key-store
 - Docker 18.09
 - Docker compose 1.21.2
 - Haveged

 # Directory structure